 Marijuana addiction is currently treated through mental and behavioral therapies.
 No medications are in use at this time to aid with withdrawals, although clinical trials are underway with promising results.
 Sometimes recovering addicts will be given medication to aid with sleep, as restlessness may be experienced when detoxifying.

 A main staple to marijuana addiction treatment is to aid patients to creating productive and fulfilling lifestyles.
 A patient may have been using marijuana for months or years to overcome a boring or troubled life.
-Learning how to pursue constructive opportunities for their future gives patients a higher success rate of staying drug-free in the years to come.
 Patients will also learn to process their feeling through healthy avenues to work through stress, upsets, and other emotional obstacles they may face.

 Inpatient and outpatient rehab centers are available for those that require a more intense recovery process.
 Due to the ease of availability of marijuana, it may be best for some addicts to completely remove themselves from a setting where they could relapse into weed usage.